-Some of them even allow to be touched – but ask one of the birds trainers before you do!
-You might even have the chance of a bird landing on your bare hand.
+Some of them can even be touched – but ask one of the birds trainers before you do!
 Watch different species of eagles hunting on prey-dummies in their natural environment and be astonished about the arrow like flight of the falcons and the high intelligence of the vultures.

 There is also a children’s pet zoo with goats, lambs, donkeys, horses, guinea pigs, rabbits, ferrets, pot-bellied pigs.

 You May Also Enjoy Discover the Best Sligo Playgrounds

 It is said that Queen Maeve is buried on Knocknarea mountain and that the mound on the top is her cairn.
 According to local folklore, she was getting away from an enemy army that were trying to kill her.

 There are beautiful views of both Ballisodare Bay and Culleenamore on one side and Sligo Bay and Benbulben on the other.

 To climb Knocknarea, follow signs for Strandhill/Knocknarea and it will take approximately 25 mins to climb to the top from the car park.
 It is one of the most striking landmarks in the country.

 You May Also Enjoy Our Favourite Family Walks In Ireland for all Seasons